creditcardGenius Team

 Are Walmart and Costco considered grocery stores?

 Only Mastercard credit cards consider Walmart to be a grocery store (and earn increased cash back rates).
-Costco is usually classified as a wholesale store, so you won’t get increased cash back on grocery purchases here.
+Costco warehouses are usually classified as wholesale stores, so you won’t get increased rates.
+Some people get around this by purchasing Walmart gift cards at grocery stores in order to get the increased earn rate.